tombye/trexit/_posts/2017-09-24-camino-stages-12-to-18.markdown

 ![Sculpture based on the picture of man evolving from a neanderthal featuring the man but holding hands with a young boy while walking through metal arches, each a silhouette of a figure](https://github.com/tombye/trexit/raw/gh-pages/assets/images/sculpture-outside-museum-of-evolution.jpg)

-We heard it's great.
+We heard that the museum's great.
 It's got lots of archaeological finds from nearby [Atapuerca](http://whc.unesco.org/en/list/989).

 ### Burgos cathedral